Rules for the New Moon

 Last Day of Month

-This circumstance makes it mandatory that the legal 24-hour day containing the conjunction or the last part of the transition phase (more specifically, that part of the transition after the conjunction)—i.e., a day containing part of the old lunar cycle and part of the new—must be the last day of the month.
+This situation requires that the legal 24-hour day, which includes either the conjunction or the latter part of the transition phase (specifically, the portion of the transition occurring after the conjunction)—meaning a day that encompasses part of the old lunar cycle and part of the new—must fall on the last day of the month.

 Accordingly, he writes, the new moon day “FOLLOWS the conjunction of the moon with the sun.”41 Yet the question remains, “How much time must pass after the conjunction before one can count a day of the moon as officially khodesh (rebuilt, new)?”

-We begin to solve this problem by returning to the controlling statute over these matters, which dictates that the moon’s luminary can only regulate during the nighttime (i.e., during the 12 variable hours between sunset and sunrise).
-Therefore, any calculation of conjunction that occurs during the daytime is not valid.
+We start by addressing the relevant statute governing these matters, which states that the moon’s luminary can only have regulatory authority during nighttime—that is, during the 12 variable hours between sunset and sunrise.
+Consequently, any calculation of conjunction that occurs during the daytime is considered invalid.

-The period of daytime lying between the nighttime conjunction and sunset becomes the de facto period for a transitional phase of “rebuilding” following the conjunction.
-Nevertheless, although in the process of rebuilding, the moon has not yet been officially classified as “rebuilt.”
+The period of daytime that occurs between the nighttime conjunction and sunset serves as a de facto transitional phase for “rebuilding” after the conjunction.
+However, during this rebuilding process, the moon has not yet been officially classified as “rebuilt.”

-On the other hand, what would one do if the conjunction did not take place until the daytime or as late as just a minute or so after sunset?
-If the conjunction of the moon occurs anytime during the daytime, when only the sun has authority to regulate, it is manifest that the nighttime portion of the 24-hour day has already passed.
+What happens if the conjunction occurs during the daytime or just a minute after sunset?
+If the moon’s conjunction takes place during the daytime—when only the sun has the authority to regulate—it becomes apparent that the nighttime portion of the 24-hour day has already passed.

-That bygone night can no longer be used to declare the last day of the month.
-Neither the daytime conjunction nor the final part of the transition phase can be legally counted.
-The statute also means that a legal count cannot resume until the next night when the moon once more appears and becomes dominant.
+As a result, the previous night can no longer be used to determine the last day of the month.
+Neither the daytime conjunction nor the final part of the transition phase can be counted legally.
+This statute indicates that the legal count cannot resume until the following night when the moon reappears and takes prominence.

-The next night following the daytime period in which conjunction occurs, accordingly, becomes the night of the conjunction and the final part of the transition phase, ergo the last day of the month.
-In short, there must be an official last day of the month before one can count an official first day of the next month.
+Therefore, the night after the daytime period in which the conjunction occurs is regarded as the night of the conjunction.
+This night marks the end of the transition phase and, thus, is considered the last day of the month.
+In summary, an official last day of the month must be established before an official first day of the following month can be counted.

-For this reason, in the story of Jonathan and David, Jonathan mentions that the next day is going to be a new moon day.42 To do so he had to have been already aware of the fact that the day in which he spoke was the last day of the old month.
+In the story of Jonathan and David, Jonathan mentions that the following day will be a new moon day.42 This implies that he was already aware that the day he was speaking was the last day of the old month.

-This circumstance indicates that Scriptures do not rely upon just the moon’s conjunction or any visibility of the moon’s crescent to determine the first and last days of a moon.
-Instead, it is based upon the passing of a transitional period of rebuilding before regarding the moon as officially khodesh (rebuilt).
+This situation suggests that Scriptures do not determine the first and last days of a month solely based on the moon’s conjunction or the visibility of the crescent moon.
+Instead, they rely on the passage of a transitional rebuilding period before the moon is officially recognized as khodesh (rebuilt).

-In that case, the next night becomes the last legal 24-hour day of the moon.
-One must wait until that 24-hour day passes before he can count the first official 24-hour day of a “rebuilt” moon (i.e., the new-moon day).
-Therefore, since the night following a daytime conjunction is part of the next legal day, this new night-day cycle is the last day of the month.
+In this context, the following night marks the last legal 24-hour day of the moon.
+One must wait until this period has passed before counting the first official 24-hour day of the “rebuilt” moon or the new moon day.
+Consequently, since the night following a daytime conjunction is part of the next legal day, this new night-day cycle represents the last day of the month.

 A Molad